-The guiding principle in the development of our compensation strategy is to create and nurture a pay-for-performance culture, where exceptional company and individual performance contributions to enhancing stockholder value has the potential to be matched with appropriate financial rewards for the whole compensation package.
-The objectives of our compensation program are:
+The guiding principle in the development of our compensation strategy is to create and nurture a pay-for-performance culture, where contributions to enhancing stockholder value have the potential to be matched with appropriate financial rewards.
+The objectives of our compensation program are to:

-- to align compensation practices with the creation of long-term value for our stockholders; - to attract the best and brightest employees; - to motivate successful execution of our corporate objectives; - to ensure that broad-based compensation programs are aligned with company objectives that when achieved will lead to an increase in value for our stockholders; and - to ensure retention of key staff.
+- ·align compensation practices with the creation of long-term value for our stockholders; - · attract the best and brightest employees; - · motivate successful execution of our corporate objectives; - ·ensure that broad-based compensation programs are aligned with company objectives that when achieved will lead to an increase in value for our stockholders; and - · ensure retention of key staff.

 Our current executive compensation programs consist primarily of salary, incentive cash bonuses and stock options.
-As our needs evolve, we expect to continually evaluate our philosophy while striving to maintain transparency, simplicity and a clear pay-for-performance orientation.
 We anticipate making new equity awards and adjustments to the components of our executive compensation program in connection with our yearly compensation review, which will be based, in part, upon market analysis performed by the compensation consultant retained by our Compensation Committee.